Bearlock/Node/README.md

 $ node program11.js 8000 /var/www/test.html
 ```

-The interesting thing about how that file renders, is how the headers are written.
+The interesting thing about how that file renders is how the headers are written.
 Initially the code
 looked like this:

 ```javascript